 Hi!
 I’m Erika.
 I used to be a broadcast journalist — now I am a global communications consultant.
 In 2021, I decided it as time to start doing things that made me happy and let go of those no longer serving me.
 I believe we are meant to enjoy our lives — not live to work and then die.
 I pursued a new career in public relations and relocated to Tampa, Florida so I can wake up and see palm trees every day.

 But it took me a long time to get here.

+I started college at Penn State in 2007, then bounced around between schools — and degrees for a few years.
 I was pursuing a forensic science degree in 2010 at John Jay College when I decided to start a personal blog, Shoes, Shirts & Other Sh!t, about moving from the suburbs of Western Massachusetts to New York City.

 I was quickly taken under the wing of award-winning beauty blogger Lianne Farbes of The Makeup Girl, which allowed me to get hundreds of opportunities over several years to pursue beauty and fashion journalism and build my own blog, attending top brand launches, New York Fashion Week and more.

 That taste of the industry, made me want to pursue journalism.
 I left John Jay and went back to Massachusetts to work on my degree at community college, before eventually earning a Bachelor of Journalism at Westfield State University.